 Creamy Instant Pot Pork Chops from The Inspiration Edit:

 These creamy pork chops are easy to make and are delicious.
 Serve them on top of rice or mashed cauliflower with a green veggie like roasted broccoli on the side for an incredible low carb meal.

 On a cold night, nothing beats a hot bowl of chili topped with cheese and sour cream.
 This chili recipe boasts about 23 grams of protein per serving.
 Pair it with a green salad on the side if you’d like something to round out your meal.

 Whole Chicken in the Instant Pot from The Inspiration Edit:

-Get tender, flavorful beef with this recipe for chuck shoulder roast cooked in a yummy balsamic red wine sauce.
+Get tender, flavorful beef with this recipe for chuck shoulder roast cooked in a yummy balsamic, red wine sauce.
 If you don’t have wine or prefer not to cook with it, just sub beef broth in its place.
-At more than 30 grams of protein per serving, this is a fantastic dish to up your protein game.
+At over 30 grams of protein per serving, this is a fantastic dish to up your protein game.

 Instant Pot Shrimp Deviled Eggs from The Inspiration Edit:

 Whether you want a high protein snack for yourself or you’re making a low-carb appetizer for a get-together, these shrimp deviled eggs are an excellent choice.
 Adding the shrimp and cocktail sauce elevates this recipe from ordinary deviled eggs, but they’re delicious without the shrimp, too.

 Winner, winner, chicken dinner!
 Chicken is a go-to source for protein, and this delicious marinated chicken recipe is going to become a favorite.
 You can use chicken breast or chicken thighs, but the thighs are preferred, as they’re more flavorful.
 Serve with rice or cauliflower rice and a big salad on the side.